Amruth22/Amruth/README.md

 - Modify the prompts for different components
 - Add additional nodes to the workflow for more complex behaviors
 - Implement new tools in the ToolUseManager

-## Example Scripts

-- **example_usage.py**: Basic usage examples
-- **enhanced_langgraph_rag_system.py**: The main system with all improvements

-## Future Improvements

-Potential areas for further enhancement:
-- Streaming responses for better user experience
-- Fine-tuning models on domain-specific data
-- Adding more advanced tools and integrations
-- Implementing a web interface for easier interaction
-- Adding support for more content types and sources